gitify-app/gitify/README.md

 To check if Gitify is approved by your organisation you can go to https://github.com/settings/applications, then click on **Gitify** and scroll to _Organization access_.

+#### Something looks wrong - How can I debug?

+Since version `1.1.0` you can now debug Gitify by pressing `alt+cmd+I`.
+This will open the devtools and then you can see any logs, network requests etc.

 ### Contributing

 1. Fork it!